 - Tests to determine normal color vision.

-Your visit to the Maine Eye Center will include a discussion of the exam’s findings and any treatment prescribed.
+Your visit to the Maine Eye will include a discussion of the exam’s findings and any treatment prescribed.